fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 experience with JavaScript and web development.

-The report highlights differences in the development environment, the development workflow, the runtime environment and the production environemnt.
+The report highlights differences in the development environment, the development workflow, the runtime environment and the production environment.

 With that in mind, the items investigated for this report are listed below.

-> TODO: review these steps once the sections are written.

 1. The differences between the TensorFlow.js environment in a browser and the typical machine learning environment.
 1. How to set up a productive development environment for TensorFlow.js.
+1. How the development workflow differs from the typical machine learning environment.
 1. What are the differences in the runtime environment, compared to having access to the entire computer's environment.
-1. What are the learning resources to get up to speed quickly, assuming previous experience with TensorFlow and Keras, but not with JavaScript and TensorFlow.js.
+1. What are the tools and best practices to deploy the models in production.

 The following sections in the report cover each item of the list.